 Transfers are available from Myoko Kogen for those wanting to take a day trip or partaking in a multi-resort ski holiday.
 Private transfers are also available from Tokyo Narita and Haneda Airports via Chuo Taxi.

-Like many of the Nagano resorts in Honshu, the majority of snow falls between mid-December and mid-February, with plenty of powder days throughout January.
+Like many of the Nagano resorts in Honshu, the majority of snow falls between late-December and mid-February, with plenty of powder days throughout January.
 Heading towards the end of Feb and start of March, expect more bluebird days and Spring-like conditions.
 January is the coldest month, and brings stormy and blizzard-like days, however, this also brings the mammoth snowfall consistent with the regions proximity to the Sea of Japan (15 metres a season!).

 Stories, photos and ski resort profiles to help you discover new places and dream about your next ski trip.

 Independent and detailed reviews of ski resorts and accommodation to help you find what's right.